5 Career Struggles of Military Spouses

 - Household Expenses & Earning Less- These days, a dual income for a typical family is almost a necessity.
 The case study conducted by Institute of Veterans and Military Families previously mentioned, reveals that “much like their civilian counterparts, military families typically require two incomes to meet household expenses, yet unemployment rates for military spouses are nearly three times greater than their civilian peers.
 In addition, active duty military spouses earn 38 percent less than their civilian peers, even though the majority are well-educated.”

 For being referred to as “dependents”, military spouses continually prove to be successfully independent.
 We must learn to adapt quickly to run a household, take on the role as both mother and father, and remain strong for the family.
-Many of us give birth, move our family across country (or the world!) and back again, buy and sell real estate, and manage toddlers, tweens, teenagers, and everything in between – alone.
+Many of us give birth, move our family across country (or the world!) and back again, we buy houses companies real estate, and manage toddlers, tweens, teenagers, and everything in between – alone.
 In addition, we are often burdened with the worry of a deployed service member spouse, and distance can often increase stress and anxiety.

 It is our goal as a military spouse community, to do what we can to perpetuate change until military spouses are not punished for being married to a service member, and offered the same opportunities as non-military spouses.
 Remote positions, internal transfers to different offices, certification continuity, and flexible schedules, could all be potential solutions to this issue.